How to Paint Using Chalkboard Paint

 Chalkboard paint is available in either a dry powder or in pre-mixed form.
 Pre-mixed chalkboard paint—found at craft stores and home improvement centers—is relatively inexpensive and easy to work with.
-Do not expect surfaces painted with chalkboard paint to be as smooth as actual slate or slate-substitute chalkboards.
+However, don't expect surfaces painted with chalkboard paint to be as smooth as actual slate or slate-substitute chalkboards.
 Instead, it will be rougher and not as deep black as an actual chalkboard.
 Occasionally, you will need to revive the surface with another coat or two of chalkboard paint.